timescale/docs/promscale/about-promscale.md

 standards such as Prometheus and OpenTelemetry.
 It includes features that are native to an observability ecosystem.
 The Promscale Connector creates schemas to store metrics and traces.
-It offers a Prometheus endpoint for metrics reads and writes, an OpenTelemetry Line Protocol endpoint to write traces, and a Jaeger query endpoint to query traces.
+It offers a Prometheus endpoint for metrics reads and writes, an OpenTelemetry Protocol endpoint to write traces, and a Jaeger query endpoint to query traces.
 Promscale connector manages the complete lifecycle of data stored in the database with operations such as compression and retention.